santolucito/santolucito.github.io/COMS1002/Lab1.md

     print(belief)
     print(wonder)

 Here I overlaying my reading of the poem into the code.
+The poem remains unchanged, but the underlying representation has changed, adding a new layer complexity to the original text.
+Is this still the same poem?
+Is this the same artistic object?
+Can we consider code as part of the creative artifact?
 Let's see another version of this

     i_give = "It takes"
     print("I believe in myself slowly.")